Design System Reset

 The design system had become a liability.
 Designers struggled to find reliable files in Figma, components were outdated or difficult to use, and teams frequently recreated or detached elements to meet immediate needs.

 Engineering lacked a dependable source of truth.
 Design decisions were inconsistently applied and rarely documented, making parity between design and code difficult to maintain.
 As inconsistency increased, trust between disciplines eroded and handoffs slowed.
+Every conversation became a chance to re-litigate decisions that should have been settled.

 The problem was compounded by several constraints: